tetratelabs/istio-0to60/docs/traffic-shifting.md

 --8<-- "customers-virtualservice.yaml"
 ```

-Note above how the route specifies subset v1.
+Above, note how the route specifies subset v1.

 1. Apply the virtual service to the cluster.